SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: SEGNO Analysis

-\begin{corollary} Given the same conditions as in Theorem~\ref{thm:local}, if the training loss $L$ is adequately minimized and $g_\theta$ satisfies the Lipschitz condition, the local truncation error $\epsilon_{t+\Delta t}$ and the global truncation error $\mathcal{E}_{t+k\Delta t}$ are $O(\Delta t^{2})$ and $O(\Delta t)$, respectively. \end{corollary} The proof is reported in Appendix.
+Based on Theorem~\ref{thm:local}, we can now analyze the error introduced by the Euler integrator.
+We introduce two metrics common in classical numerical analysis, namely, local and global truncation error~\citep{poli2020hypersolvers}.
+The local truncation error $\epsilon_{t+\Delta t}$ of SEGNO is defined as: which represents the error for a single timestep.
+The global truncation error $\mathcal{E}_{t + k\Delta t}$ is defined as: which denotes the error accumulated in the first $k$ steps.
+Then we have \begin{corollary} Given the same conditions as in Theorem~\ref{thm:local}, if our learned model adequately approximates the system and $g_{\theta}$ and $f_{\theta}$ satisfy the Lipschitz continuity, then, $\forall t \in [t_{0}, t_{1}]$ and $k = 1, \cdots, \tau$, the local truncation error $\epsilon_{t+\Delta t}$ and the global truncation error $\mathcal{E}_{t+k\Delta t}$ are the order of $O(\Delta t^{2})$ and $O(\Delta t)$, respectively. \end{corollary} The proof is reported in Appendix~\ref{appendix:proof:coro4.4}.
 Corollary~\ref{thm:error} shows that for the prediction of $\tau$-th iteration, its error depends on the chosen $\Delta t$.
-These statements imply that PINGO can be trained by minimizing Eq.~\ref{eq:loss} and generalize to other timesteps.
+These statements imply that SEGNO can be trained by minimizing Eq.~\ref{eq:loss} and generalize to other timesteps.